 Absolutely.
 In fact, the local community has repeatedly expressed their willingness to welcome more visitors into their community and teach them about the Red Yao culture.
 In the near future Viori will be answering that call, by facilitating exclusive travel experiences to the Red Yao communities.
 Our role will be to ensure that local interactions don't disrupt the local culture, while at the same time providing a once-in-a-lifetime experience for travelers.

+We work directly with the Red Yao to purchase their ancient rice, at a premium, in order to create a long term, sustainable partnership.
+We also partner together with the Red Yao in projects they believe will help preserve their culture for generations to come.
 The relationship we have with the Red Yao tribe resembles that of close family and friends.
-Our team members on the ground visits these villages on a monthly basis.
+Our team members on the ground visit these villages on a monthly basis.
 Not just for work related matters, but also as friends enjoying each other’s company.
 They welcome us into their house.
-We bring them gifts.
+They teach us about their culture.
+We learn from them.
 We welcome them into our houses in the nearby city of Guilin.
-They help us when we encounter problems in the village.
-We help them when they’re in need.
-We contribute to community expenses.
 They invite us to weddings (and funerals).
 The list can go on and on...
-We are saying this to help people understand that we aren’t engaged in a one-time transactional relationship with the Yao people, but are committed to building a long-term relationship with them.
+We are saying this to help people understand that we aren’t engaged in a one-time transactional relationship with the Red Yao people, but are committed to building a long-term partnership with them.
 We enjoy doing this, and so do they.
-We commit through the small but meaningful gestures written above, but of course also through our Beautiful Reason Initiative (we find responsible ways to put 5% of our profits back into the community)

 Our team is a mix of Chinese and Western individuals who all played a role in designing our product.
 We decided the current design was innovative, practical, environmentally friendly, aesthetically appealing, and not offending in any way.
 We promise you'll like it!